Tuya-Community/smartlight/README.md

 # Tuya Smart Light Demo App

-This project is developed using [Tuya Android Home App SDK](https://github.com/tuya/tuya-home-android-sdk), which enables you to quickly develop branded apps connecting and controlling smart scenarios of many devices.
+This project wins the Tuya App SDK Camp Competition in Dec, 2020 by 徐阳.
+It's developed using [Tuya Android Home App SDK](https://github.com/tuya/tuya-home-android-sdk), which enables you to quickly develop branded apps connecting and controlling smart scenarios of many devices.

 For more information, please check [Tuya Developer Website](https://developer.tuya.com/cn/).